-As the United States continues to see a surge in new COVID-19 infections, the Centers for Disease Control and Prevention still says people must continue to wear a mask when out in public.
+As the United States continues to see a surge in new COVID-19 infections, the Centers for Disease Control and Prevention still says people must continue to wear a face mask when out in public.

 Although economies are re-opening around the country—and with many states only encouraging masks rather than requiring them—spikes in 22 states in the middle of June, more than three months after the pandemic began, indicate that face coverings are still crucial to ensuring Americans’ safety.

-As of June 2, Axios found that just 50% of Americans are always wearing masks when they leave their homes, with 27% sometimes wearing a mask and 10% never wearing a mask.
+As of June 2, Axios found that just 50% of Americans are always wearing masks when they leave their homes, with 27% sometimes wearing a face mask and 10% never wearing a mask.
 Although 60% of Americans surveyed said they follow CDC guidelines, only 20% said they see other people wearing masks (18%) or maintaining social distance (17%) all of the time.

 In April, the CDC released a recommendation that everyone, whether you think you are sick or not, should wear a mask.
 This is because scientists have found that 35% of people infected with COVID-19 are asymptomatic—meaning that they don’t display any symptoms.
 The CDC also estimates that 40% of COVID-19 transmissions happen before people feel sick.